Biden defeats Trump in an election he made about character of the nation and the President | NewsChannel 3-12

 Biden defeats Trump in an election he made about character of the nation and the President

-America has chosen Democrat Joe Biden as its 46th president, CNN projects, turning at a time of national crisis to a man whose character was forged by aching personal tragedy and who is pledging to restore calm and truth in American government after Donald Trump‘s, exhausting and manic single term.
+America has chosen Democrat Joe Biden as its 46th president, CNN projects, turning at a time of national crisis to a man whose character was forged by aching personal tragedy and who is pledging to restore calm and truth after Donald Trump‘s exhausting and manic single term.

-In a written statement after networks called the race, Biden, who is expected to address the American people later Saturday, said he was “honored and humbled” by the trust the American people have placed in him.
+In a written statement Saturday, Biden, who is expected to address the American people later in the day, said he was “honored and humbled” by the trust the American people have placed in him.

 “In the face of unprecedented obstacles, a record number of Americans voted.
 Proving once again, that democracy beats deep in the heart of America,” Biden said.
 “With the campaign over, it’s time to put the anger and the harsh rhetoric behind us and come together as a nation.”